 - How you can use it: While Google Sheets is a useful database tool, it doesn’t have CRM or donor management software features.
 The upside is that all of its functions are free to use with your Google account.

 - Hidden fees or limitations: It’s genuinely free, but you limit yourself to simple data collection.
+Compare spreadsheets to a robust donor management platform like Bloomerang.

-Best free nonprofit software for form building
+Best nonprofit software for form building

 - How this free nonprofit software works: JotForm is an online application that allows you to create custom online forms.
 Its incredibly intuitive user interface allows you to drag and drop the building blocks of the form you need.